joergboe/testframework/doc/manpage.md

 Empty values are considered a defined value for properties with prefix TTPR_ and can not be overwritten.
 Empty values are considered a undefined value for properties with prefix TTPRN_ and can be overwritten.

-NOTE: Prefer the TTPR_ version.
+NOTE: Prefer the TTPR_ version for varables which can have different values.
+NOTE: The TTPRN_ version is used as switch which can be used only once to become true.

 ## Simple Global Variables and Global Read-only Variables